antoniojustin/Simulation-Codes/README.md

 ## Main_Fun
 There is only one function in the Main_Fun file.
 The `Simulation` function was created to handle large scale simulation with flexible specification.
 Since the original paper only considered two parts effect of hospitalization factor, this function allowed the user to put two different values to emulate the heterogeous effect of the hospitalization factor.
 Other covariates can be specified using the syntax `cov = a` where `cov` can be any variable name and `a` can be any numeric values.
 Note that the value of coefficients are possitively correlated with the number of incidence.
 Therefore, a value that is too large might lead to no survivors in the second stage, stoping the simulation.
 One can also specify the number of patients in each iteration and the number of iterations desired.

+## Stable Simulation
+Develop scenarios in which the two-part model consistently outperforms the one-part model.
+The key modifications to the original simulation include:1, Increasing the proportion of hospitalized patients with a higher short-term mortality rate.
+2, Introducing variability by adding white noise to each stage’s probability.
+3, Incorporating additional time-dependent variables.
+A plot function is also included to show the results.

 ## Helper
 Currently holds the helper functions for loss functions and list output.